About the Owner

 I had a dream of a restaurant/catering hall, but I always knew I just wanted to feed people good food at a great price.
 Plus, it is hard to be big and still mingle with the people.
 I needed to think outside the box to get myself into a box with wheels.
 I love being mobile.
 I love my mobile kitchen.
 I love to meet new people and go to new NJ locations.
 Now, the world is my catering hall with nature's most beautiful scenery and landscapes.

 Things don't turn out like you plan them, and that is okay.
+Just roll with it.

-I can now say I am truly enjoying life.
 I hope you can join us soon!

 Want the FOOD TRUCK EXPERIENCE?

 Feel the heat and come work on the truck for up to 4 hours for $100.00 fee. (yes. you pay us)